Interstate 15 in Utah: Express Lane constraints and exceptions

 Prior to completion of the South Davis Improvement project, there were no Express Lanes available between North Salt Lake and Farmington.
 This gap was the result of insufficient funding for bridge reconstruction in Davis County until the South Davis Improvements project was funded.
-Another constraint is the southbound I-15 exit at 500 West/Hwy 89 in West Bountiful is a left lane exit, which would require general purpose traffic to enter the Express Lane in order to exit onto 500 West/Hwy 89.
-The solution to this was to designate the HOV lane between Parrish Lane in Centerville and the 500 West/Hwy 89 left exit as an HOV entrance/exit area with no left lane restrictions.
+Another constraint is the southbound I-15 exit at 500 West (US 89) in West Bountiful is a left lane exit, which would require general purpose traffic to enter the Express Lane in order to exit onto 500 West (US 89).
+The solution to this was to designate the HOV lane between Parrish Lane in Centerville and the 500 West (US 89) left exit as an HOV entrance/exit area with no left lane restrictions.
 Large white overhead signs on I-15 approaching the Parrish Lane interchange state the left lane restrictions end for the 500 West Left Exit.
 Immediately after this left lane exit the HOV and left lane restrictions resume.